-Planning and conducting business continuity (BC) plan exercises is one of the most important activities in a business continuity program.
+Planning and conducting business continuity (BC) plan exercises is one of the most important activities in a business

 When planning a BC exercise, make these your priorities: